 The deadline to register to vote in the local elections on 4 May 2023 is 11:59pm on Monday 17 April 2023.

-If you've never registered, have recently moved to a different address, or changed your name, register to vote online at www.gov.uk/register-to-vote.
+If you've never registered, have changed your name, or moved house, register to vote online at www.gov.uk/register-to-vote.
 You can also apply by completing a paper application form.